 What is Jenkins?

-Jenkins is a software program used for Continuous Integration or C.I.
-Continuous integration is concept and practice of bringing the entire series of steps in deployment and rolling them out as soon as possible.
+Jenkins is a software program used for Continuous Integration, or C.I.
+Continuous integration is the concept and practice of bringing the entire series of steps in deployment and rolling them out as soon as possible.
 The whole process becomes continuous.

 Instead of mailing floppy disks to customers when a new version comes out, in continuous integration, as soon as the code is confirmed into the base, it goes out.
 Version numbers don’t correspond to rollout events but are just the order in which the software is created.